WayScience/cell-health-data/4.classify-features/README.md

 We use a logistic regression model trained in [phenotypic_profiling](https://github.com/WayScience/phenotypic_profiling_model) to classify nucleus features from Cell Health Data.

 The version of the classification model downloaded from `phenotypic_profiling` can be specified by the hash corresponding to a commit.
 The current hash being used is `64cfc46ecd92f1956af199c81f8ecf4dc292718f` which corresponds to [phenotypic_profiling/64cfc46](https://github.com/WayScience/phenotypic_profiling_model/tree/64cfc46ecd92f1956af199c81f8ecf4dc292718f).
-The `hash` variable can be set in [`classify-features`](classify-features.ipynb) to change which version of `phenotypic_profiling` is being accessed.
+The `hash` variable can be set in [classify-features.ipynb](classify-features.ipynb) to change which version of `phenotypic_profiling` is being accessed.

 ## Step 1: Setup Feature Classification Environment